 § 180.925 Debarment.

-Debarment means an action taken by a debarring official under Subpart H of this part to exclude a person from participating in covered transactions and transactions covered under the Federal Acquisition Regulation (48 CFR chapter 1).
+Debarment means an action taken by a debarring official under subpart H of this part to exclude a person from participating in covered transactions and transactions covered under the Federal Acquisition Regulations (48 CFR chapter 1).
 A person so excluded is debarred.

 § 180.930 Debarring official.

-Debarring official means an agency official who is authorized to impose debarment.
-A debarring official is either—
+Debarring official means a Federal agency official who is authorized to impose debarment.
+A debarring official is either:

 (a) The agency head; or